 What are CAD account details?

-These are your very own account details to receive Canadian dollars (CAD) with zero fees.
+These are your very own account details to receive Canadian dollars (CAD).

-Learn how to add money to your CAD balance.
+Learn how to add money to your CAD account.

 How to receive CAD